 Where a prefabricated circle is used, it must be rigid and have an internal diameter of 50cms (tolerance: + or – 2mm).
 Folding circles are permitted but on condition they are of a model and the rigidity approved by the FIPJP.
 The players are required to use the regulation circles provided by the organisers.
 They must also accept the regulation circles, rigid or folding and approved by the FIPJP, provided by their opponent.

-If both teams have these circles the choice will be decided by the team that won the toss.
+If both teams have these circles the choice will be decided by the team that won, the draw.
 In all cases the circles must be marked before the jack is thrown.

 The circle must be drawn (or placed) more than one metre from any obstacle and at least two metres from another throwing circle in use.